Misfits Boxing: Former talent

+Mixed martial arts

-On 30 August 2025, Misfits Boxing launched their professional mixed martial artist division with the inaugural bout between notorious figure Dillon Danis and influencer Warren Spencer.
+On 30 August 2025, Misfits Boxing launched their professional mixed martial arts division with the inaugural bout between notorious figure Dillon Danis and influencer Warren Spencer.
 The MMA bout took place in a ring, oppose to the modern octagon cage, on the Misfits 22 – Ring of Thrones undercard.
+The second MF MMA fight was scheduled to take place at Misfits Mania on 20 December 2025 between Dillon Danis and Anthony Taylor, but cancelled because Danis was deemed not medically cleared to compete following the large brawl involving Islam Makhachev's team at UFC 322.